MartinPereiraDev/Gallery/README.md

 file requirements.txt
 <br>
 in bash use:
-pip install -r requirements.txt  # Install dependencies from the requirements.txt
+<b> pip install -r requirements.txt </b>  # Install dependencies from the requirements.txt

 ## Contributing
 if you have contributing.